muximus3/OneAPI/README.md

 # OneAPI
-Easily access multiple ChatGPT or similar APIs with just one line of code/command. <br>
+Easily access multiple ChatGPT or similar APIs with just one line of code/command.

-Save a significant amount of ☕️ time by avoiding the need to read multiple API documents and test them individually.<br>
+Save a significant amount of ☕️ time by avoiding the need to read multiple API documents and test them individually.

 The currently supported APIs include:
  - [x] OpenAI Official API.